 You probably saw that Amazon has upgraded and added to its wide range of Alexa voice-controlled speakers and other products over the last week.
-But did you notice that it also released an Alexa controlled microwave?
+But did you notice that it also released an Alexa microwave?

 Yes.
 A robot microwave that you can talk to.
 Imagine the possibilities!
-(And, if you have young children with Alexa ‘skillz’ they’ve picked up from playing with your various Echos, then imagine the horrific consequences!!).
+(And, if you have young children with Alexa ‘Skillz’ they’ve picked up from playing with your various Echos, then imagine the horrific consequences!!).

 “Just think, one day there will be thousands of these things in the home,” said Dave Limp, senior vice president of devices at Amazon, when announcing the slew of new Amazon Alexa smart devices last week.